v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

 Create a vineyard Cluster
 -------------------------

-Once the vineyard operator is installed (see also :ref:`deploy-on-kubernetes`), you can create a vineyard cluster by creating a :code:`Vineyardd` CRD.
-The following is an example of creating a vineyard cluster with 3 daemon replicas:
+After successfully installing the vineyard operator (refer to :ref:`deploy-on-kubernetes` for installation details), you can effortlessly create a vineyard cluster by utilizing the :code:`Vineyardd` CRD.
+The following example demonstrates the creation of a vineyard cluster with 3 daemon replicas:

 .. code:: yaml